Understanding the Risks and Rewards of Combining Unbiased and Possibly Biased Estimators, with Applications to Causal Inference: Comparison to Cheng et al. 2021

 \section{Comparison to \texorpdfstring{\citet{Cheng2021-sn}}{Cheng et al. 2021}}

 \citet{Cheng2021-sn} take a similar approach to taking an adaptive linear combination of observational and experimental estimators.
-We focus on a broader class of estimation problems that involve estimating a real-valued parameter, including the use of surrogate outcomes (as described in Section~\ref{sec:motivation_and_setup}), while they focus on CATE estimation with kernel regression, in the context of combining experimental and trial estimators.
-However, while they approach a specific problem setting, their approach aligns with ours on a conceptual level, and is nearly equivalent in the setting of ATE estimation via combination of experimental and observational data, with the exception of an additional hyperparameter that they introduce, scaling the estimated bias by a factor of $n^{-\beta}$.
+We focus on a broader class of estimation problems that involve estimating a real-valued parameter, including the use of surrogate outcomes (as described in~\cref{sec:motivation_and_setup}), while they focus on CATE estimation with kernel regression, in the context of combining experimental and trial estimators.
+However, while they approach a specific problem setting, their approach can be seen as a variant of the reference estimator on a conceptual level, and is nearly equivalent in the setting of ATE estimation via combination of experimental and observational data, with the exception of an additional hyperparameter that they introduce, scaling the estimated bias by a factor of $n^{-\beta}$.

 Here, we give the approach of that work, in the context of ATE estimation, combining observational and experimental data.
 We focus on the ATE in the trial population, which they denote as $\tau_0(\bv) = \E[Y_1 - Y_0 \mid \bV = \bv, Z = 0]$, where $Z = 0$ denotes the trial population and $Z = 1$ denotes the observational population, and $\bV$ denotes a set of covariates.
 We use the notation $\tau$ instead of $\tau(\bv)$ because there is no conditioning set for the ATE, and we will take $\tau_0$ to be the target of inference.
 In this case, Equation 8 of \citet{Cheng2021-sn} becomes